mynaparrot/plugNmeet-docs/docs/developer-guide/scalable-setup.md

 #### Phase 2: Vertically Scale Your Main Server

 If you are not recording heavily but are still seeing performance issues, the next step is to **vertically scale** your single server.
 This simply means adding more CPU cores and RAM.
-A single, well-provisioned server can comfortably handle **hundreds of concurrent users**.
+A single, well-provisioned server can comfortably handle **hundreds of concurrent users** — see our measured [Benchmarks](/docs/benchmark) (300–500 in one room clean on 4 vCore / 16 GB, ~900 limit).

 #### Phase 3: Advanced Distributed Setups